 Biography

-Recent projects include site-specific installations for The Mount, Lenox, MA, Unesco’s Artistes + Science, Monaco, Rockrose Lobby for Chashama, NY, NY, Flat Iron Prow Art Space, NY, NY, Chashama Lobby, NY, NY, the New Canaan Sculpture Trail, CT, NYU Langone, NY, NY and Montefiore Hospital, Bronx, NY.
-Additionally, Knowles has created projects for Bank of America Plaza, Charlotte, NC, the Housatonic Museum, Bridgeport, CT, Artspace, New Haven, CT, the Painting Center, NY, NY, Five Points Art Center, CT, Studio 80 +Sculpture Grounds, Old Lyme, CT, the Kingston Police Building, Kingston, NY, Chesterwood National Trust for Historic Preservation, Stockbridge, MA and Governor’s Island, NY, NY.
+Recent projects for 2024 include a collaborative sculpture for the University of Connecticut’s Avery Point campus along with a sculpture for the Village Green in Norfolk, CT.
+For Morningside Park in Upper Manhattan in June 2023 Knowles created 3 temporary site-specific floating sculptures in addition to 2022 outdoor sculptures for the NYC Parks on Manhattan’s Lower East Side and the University of CT, Avery Point.
+Other projects include site-specific installations for Unesco’s Artistes + Science, Monaco, The Pelham Art Center, NY, Ely Center for Contemporary Art, New Haven, CT, Rockrose Lobby for Chashama, NY, NY, Flat Iron Prow Art Space, NY, NY, the New Canaan Sculpture Trail, CT, NYU Langone, NY, NY and Montefiore Hospital, Bronx, NY.
+Additionally, Knowles has created projects for Edith Wharton’s House, The Mount in Lenox, MA, Bank of America Plaza, Charlotte, NC, the Housatonic Museum, Bridgeport, CT, Artspace, New Haven, CT, the Painting Center, NY, NY, Five Points Art Center, CT, Studio 80 +Sculpture Grounds, Old Lyme, CT, the Kingston Police Building, Kingston, NY, Chesterwood National Trust for Historic Preservation, Stockbridge, MA and Governor’s Island, NY, NY.
 She has collaborated with Saks Fifth Avenue on window installations and VOGUE magazine for the “Last Look” page.

 Natural patterns inspire my work.
 Some are biological patterns on the cellular level of organisms.
 Others are geological patterns of the earth’s natural landscapes.
 Through painting, sculpture, and site-specific installation, I explore how dynamic patterns connect landscapes and life forms, physiology and physics, death and detritus, growth and form.